ManishaBapodra/Logistics-Fulfillment-Performance-Analysis/README.md

 ### 4. Build the Dashboard
 Follow the layout described in `project_overview.md` **project_overview.md has not been uploaded yet.
-I’m working on a few UI improvements and will upload it shortly.**
+I’m working on a few improvements and will upload it shortly.**

 ---